What is a Scatterplot?

 A Scatterplot, also known as an XY plot, is a type of graph that uses dots or bubbles to show the relationship between two numerical variables.

-Each bubble on the graph represents one data point, with its position on the graph determined by its values on the x-axis and y-axis.
+Each bubble on the graph represents one data point, with its position on the graph and size of the bubble determined by its values on the x-axis and y-axis.

 One value from the X-axis (independent variable - horizontal)